viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 Test the filter by moving a blue colored item within the camera's field of view.
 Then, go to the **Data** tab to view pictures that contain the blue colored item.

-For example, your pet with the blue collar:
+For example, the following is the result of several dozen pictures of the same dog, but only those pictures where he is wearing the blue collar were captured and synced to the cloud:

 ![Filtered data tab contents from colorfiltercam showing only photos of dog with blue collar](/tutorials/pet-photographer/data-capture.png)